milanglacier/minuet-ai.el/README.md

 # Installation

-`minuet` is available on MELPA and can be installed using your preferred package managers.
+`minuet` is available on ELPA and MELPA and can be installed using your preferred package managers.

 ```elisp